vproxy-tools/panama-native-interface/README.md

 <details><summary>Click to reveal</summary>

 `Panama Native Interface` supports inheritance.
 You can use Java `extends` keyword in template classes.
-Only a `struct` can extend from another `struct`, `union`s are not allowed to inherit nor to be inherited.
+Only a `struct` can extend from another `struct`.
+`union`s are not allowed to inherit nor to be inherited.
 For example:

 ```java